-Today In Gay: December 5th.
-1640 – 42: Irish Bishop Busted for Buggery and Lusty Lesbians In The New World
+Today In Gay History: December 5th -The1600’s: Irish Bishop Busted for Buggery and the Lusty Lesbians of The New World

 1640 – The good bishop of Waterford and Lismore of the Church of Ireland Bishop John Atherton was one of the loudest and most anti-gay proponents for a new law making homosexuality a capital crime.
 After the laws passage Bishop Atherton himself was accused of buggery with a man, John Childe, his steward and proctor.
 They were tried under a law that Atherton himself had helped to institute.
 They were both condemned to death, and Atherton was executed in Stephen’s Green, Dublin.
 Reportedly, he confessed to the crime immediately before his execution, although he had proclaimed his innocence before that Atherton became the second person to be hanged under his own law.
 Some things never change.